Standardization is just so boring

 Vi på Onbird jobbar ofta i workshops och på olika kick-offer med olika organisationer.
 Genom åren har vi haft grupper inom offentlig såväl som privat sektor – små grupper på bara en knapp handfull personer till över 250 stycken på en gång.
 Från den erfarenheten har...

-While downtime is most often related to unavailable IT services, the eight letters of the word make a great way to remember the eight forms of waste in Lean IT.
-I thought we could quickly review the concepts.
+While downtime is most often related to unavailable IT services, the eight letters of the word make a great way to remember the Lean IT 8 forms of waste.
+Therefore I thought we could quickly review the concepts.
 What is Lean IT anyway?
 Lean IT is the adaptation of...